 Malachi's Challenge: An Expression of Love

-struggle.
 It's taxing your patience and you're looking for answers.
 You're wondering if Go has forgotten you.
 He hasn't.
-He's watching intently the struggles you're going through - He's watching
+He's watching intently the struggles you're going through - He's watching to see if

 An Expression of Love

-personal thing between God and us.
+between God and us.
 It's personal because of our relationship with Him.
 Our offerings and sacrifices should be given as an expression of our love for God.
-We don't give to be seen by people as one who
+We don't give to be seen by people as one who fulfills the

-giving their crippled stock to God.
+crippled stock to God.
 They wanted to be seen giving their sacrifices, but God knew their animals were not what they said they were.
-So even though others may have seen them, as always, keeping the
+So even though others may have seen them, as always, keeping the requirements of

 Well, God desires that you trust Him and put Him first in your life.
 He wants to know that you trust Him to take care of every aspect of your life.
 He wants to love you and bless you, but He wants to be loved in return by you.
 Your obedience to God shows your love and trust for Him.
 "If you love me, you will obey me" (John 14:21).